home-assistant/home-assistant.io/source/_integrations/xiaomi_miio.markdown

 ### Encrypted token retrieval

-The 32-digit encrypted token is probably derived from the normal token used in all other communication.
-Unfortunatly the way in which this encrypted token can be calculated from the normal token is not yet known.
+The 32-digit encrypted token is probably derived from the normal token used in all other communication. unfortunately the way in which this encrypted token can be calculated from the normal token is not yet known.
 Therefore the encrypted token needs to be retrieved from a packet capture of the Xiaomi Home app.
 To do this you will need 3 programs running on a PC:
  - [BlueStacks](https://www.bluestacks.com) to emulate the Xiaomi Home app on windows